 Market forces are combining to make supply chain disruption likely across all sectors, particularly in the light of Brexit.
 To mitigate risk of supply shortfall, businesses are likely to respond by holding more stock in the supply chain, moving away from current Just In Time models.

 However, this will not be as straightforward as it sounds.
 There is a well-documented critical lack of fit-for-purpose warehousing close to large population areas.
-This is essential to serve technology enabled consumers who shop ‘little and often’ for food and other goods, and expect same or next day delivery of online orders – a situation which has already been highlighted by UKWA in its Feeding London 2030 report.
+This is essential to serve technology enabled consumers who shop ‘little and often’ for food and other goods and expect same or next day delivery of online orders – a situation which has already been highlighted by UKWA.

 We are facing a ‘perfect storm’ in the warehousing and logistics industry, with little speculative build in the pipeline, urban development land earmarked for residential but not for the warehousing required to fulfil rising consumer demand, and a severe labour and skills shortage, exacerbated by the ‘Brexodus’ effect as Eastern European immigrant labour heads home.

 Added to this is the estimated 200 million extra customs declarations that may need to be processed post Brexit.
 Clearly this will lead to an interruption in the supply chain, and, as half the food we consume is imported, 80 per cent of that imported food comes from EU and 90 per cent of that comes through the Dover corridor, so we expect property investors to be scouring the M20 corridor now because that’s where there’ll be demand.

 Should “rest of world” rules be applied, new food inspection facilities will be required; and to keep the vital Dover corridor clear post Brexit these may have to be located inland.
 This is a critical issue for ensuring continuity of food supply throughout the UK.

 Evidence of upsurge in demand for warehousing space